 Device security settings

-You can manage most security settings for your device by opening the Settings menu and touching Security.
-Here are the settings you can change:
+You can manage most of the security settings for your device by following these steps:

 - Screen security: Manage screen lock options.
 Learn how to set a screen lock.